-Each student should create a short video demonstrating your paper prototype in action (using a phone camera is perfectly fine).
+Create a short video demonstrating your lo-fi prototype in action (using a phone camera is perfectly fine).
 This can be an MP4 format video or a link to your video hosted on YouTube or Vimeo.
 You should show how the prototype works from a user's perspective by walking through one or more tasks.
 Use text in your video to help guide the viewer through the video and state what the task(s) are.

-Report documenting at least 2 design decisions you made when designing your 1.0 pts prototype, what worked well and did not, and what you might want to do differently

-Video of paper prototype (walking through at least one user task and all the screens 3.0 pts and interactions involved in the user flow for that task)
+Report documenting at least 2 design decisions you made when designing your lo-fi prototype, what worked well and did not, and what you might want to do differently 1.0 pts Video of lo-fi prototype (walking through at least one user task and all the screens and interactions involved in the user flow for that task) 3.0 pts Contribution report: a brief statement describing which team member(s) did which part of the work -0.5 pts if not included

-Paper Prototype Usability Inspection Report (individual)
+Lo-fi Prototypes Usability Inspection Report (Team)

-Conduct several (1-3) usability tests of your paper prototype with people from your household or people whom you are able to see physically while maintaining safety.
-Choose one or several tasks that the user should be able to perform using your paper prototype, and observe whether they can complete the task and which parts of your prototype are difficult or confusing.
+Conduct 4-5 usability tests of your lo-fi prototype with people from your discussion section, your household, or others.
+Choose one or several tasks that the user should be able to perform using your prototype, and observe whether they can complete the task and which parts of your prototype are difficult or confusing.
 Fill in a usability inspection log for each test.
 Submit your log(s) together with a 1-page report on your test(s), including an analysis of the defects and a description of how you plan to fix the issues you identified.